Does Ozempic cause muscle loss?

 Ozempic (semaglutide) is a glucagon-like peptide 1 (GLP-1) receptor agonist.
 The drug’s active ingredient, semaglutide, mimics GLP-1, a hormone produced in your gut.
 GLP-1 works on GLP-1 receptors throughout your body and is involved in many processes that affect your appetite and metabolism.

-Ozempic is meant to be taken in combination with lifestyle changes like diet and exercise, which also contribute to weight loss.
+Ozempic is meant to be taken in combination with lifestyle changes such as diet and exercise, which also contribute to weight loss.
 Ideally, when you take Ozempic, you’re going after weight loss with a three-pronged approach: medication, diet, and exercise.

 Like several GLP-1 medications, Ozempic was originally developed to treat type 2 diabetes by improving blood sugar control.
 However, researchers soon noted how people, many of whom were obese or overweight, were experiencing significant weight loss in clinical trials.
-Cut to today where some GLP-1 medications are now FDA-approved for obesity (e.g. Saxenda and Wegovy), and others, like Ozempic, may be prescribed off-label for weight loss.
+Cut to today where some GLP-1 medications are now approved by the US Food and Drug Administration (FDA) for obesity (e.g. Saxenda and Wegovy), and others, such as Ozempic, may be prescribed off-label for weight loss.

 It’s possible.
-Losing significant amounts of weight quickly through calorie restriction can lead to a loss of muscle mass, and it is not uncommon to experience rapid weight loss when taking GLP-1 medications like Ozempic.
+Losing significant amounts of weight quickly through calorie restriction can lead to a loss of muscle mass, and it is not uncommon to experience rapid weight loss when taking GLP-1 medications, such as Ozempic.
 People taking 1 mg of Ozempic can expect to lose an average of 7% of their body weight in the first year of treatment.

-While weight loss in people with overweight or obesity comes with many health benefits, losing weight rapidly can also cause a decrease in muscle mass, lessen bone density, leading to sarcopenia—a condition where you progressively lose muscle mass and strength, and usually more of a concern for older adults aged 60 and above.
-The more muscle mass, the more calories a person burns at rest (also called metabolic rate).
+While weight loss in people with overweight or obesity comes with many health benefits, losing weight rapidly can also cause a decrease in muscle mass and lessen bone density.
+This could lead to sarcopenia, a condition where you progressively lose muscle mass and strength that’s usually more of a concern for older adults aged 60 and above.
+The more muscle mass, the more calories a person burns at rest (aka basal metabolic rate).
 When a person loses muscle mass, the resting metabolic rate decreases, too.

-What about Ozempic and sarcopenia?
-Studies have found that semaglutide leads to a significant decrease in fat-free mass (aka muscle mass) compared with a placebo.
-However, other studies of semaglutide have found that at six months, most of the weight loss was due to a loss of visceral fat and overall fat mass, while skeletal muscle and fat-free mass — along with muscle strength — were minimally affected.
-And still, other studies of Wegovy (which contains a higher dosage of semaglutide) have found that while lean body mass decreased overall by nearly 10%, it made up a higher percentage of the person’s overall body weight.
+Other studies of semaglutide have found that at six months, most of the weight loss was due to a loss of visceral fat and overall fat mass, while SMM and FMM—along with muscle strength—were minimally affected.
+And still, other studies of Wegovy (which contains a higher dosage of semaglutide) have found that while lean body mass decreased overall by nearly 10%, the remaining lean body mass made up a higher percentage of the person’s overall body weight.
 In other words, the proportion of lean body mass relative to total body mass increased, which is a good thing.
 Plus the more weight they lost, the better their ratio of lean muscle mass to fat mass.

-Also, weight loss of 5%–10% offers many health benefits to people with overweight and obesity, including improved blood sugar, blood pressure, and cholesterol, as well as a reduced risk of diabetes.
+Also, weight loss of 5–10% offers many health benefits to people with overweight and obesity, including improved blood sugar, blood pressure, and cholesterol, as well as a reduced risk of diabetes.
 Depression, mobility, and even sexual function typically improve, too.
-Losing even more weight, between 10%–20%, may alleviate other conditions related to obesity, like obstructive sleep apnea.
-However, it is difficult to lose more than 5% of body weight and keep it off using diet and exercise alone.
-That’s where medications like Ozempic can help.
+Losing even more weight, between 10–20%, may alleviate other conditions related to obesity, like obstructive sleep apnea.
+It can be difficult to lose more than 5% of body weight and keep it off using diet and exercise alone.
+That’s where medications, such as Ozempic, can help.
 The key is to make sure you are losing weight safely without losing your muscles.

 If you are starting a weight loss program, there are clear steps you can take to maintain muscle mass while shedding the pounds.